clp-text quick-start#

 Searching from the UI#

-The image above shows the search page after running a query.
-The numbered circles correspond to the following features:
+Figure 3 shows the search page after running a query.

-The timeline shows the number of results across the time range of your query.
+4. The search results timeline.
+After a query, the timeline will show the number of results across the time range of your query.

-You can click and drag to zoom into a time range, or use the time range filter in (4).
+• You can click and drag to zoom into a time range.

 Note